Urdu in Aurangabad: Eighteenth century

-Up to the end of the 19th century Aurangabad produced some other poets of excellent repute.
+Up to the end of the 19th century, Aurangabad produced some other poets of excellent repute.

 Arifuddin Ajiz (1178) is a well-known poet of this period.
-He held the post of a Bakshi in the regime of Asaf jah.
+He held the post of a Bakshi in the regime of Asaf Jah.
 Besides Ghazals, he has left behind him a mathnavi named Lal-O-Hohar also.
 A poet named Shahid (1178 AH) who hailed from Ahmedabad had settled at Aurangabad, and led the life of a Sufi.
 Mehar of this age has also been praised by Shafiq in his Tazkira.
 Mir Miran Raz (1180 AH) was a mansabdar.
 He composed poetry in Urdu and Persian.

 Dargahquli Khan Dargah (1180 AH) could be regarded as one of the best poets of this period.
 He belonged to the well-known family of Salarjang.
-Dargah was not only a good soldier, but in the field of literature also he has shown his craftsmanship.
-He was a poet of a high caliber.
+Dargah was not only a good soldier, but in the field of literature, he also showed his craftsmanship.
+He was a poet of a high calibre.
 He composed poetry in Urdu, Persian and Arabic.
-Besides Ghazals, he has shown his poetic talent in Marsiya form also.
+Besides Ghazals, he has shown his poetic talent in the Marsiya form also.

 Fazli was one of the Sufi poets of Aurangabad.
 Besides Ghazals, he left behind him two mathnavis, Birah Bhaluka and Prem Luha.
 In prose also, he is the author of one work on Sufism, Zad-i-Azad.

-Wahid and Sami were also top ranking and senior poets of this period.
+Wahid and Sami were also top-ranking and senior poets of this period.
 The ancestors of Sami had come to the Deccan with Alamgir and settled there.
 A good number of young poets were trained by him.
 Lalchand Ramjin and Abdul Hadi were some of his good students.
 Sami left behind him two mathnavis, Sarvo-Shashad and Talib-o- Mohan.

 Sarim was one of the mansabdars of Aurangabad.
 He was the son of Samsam-ud-Daula Shahnawaz Khan, the author of Massir-ul-Umra.
 For some time he was appointed Diwan of Berar.
-Besides he also acted as the Nazir of Aurangabad and Risaladar of Daulatabad.
+Besides, he also acted as the Nazir of Aurangabad and Risaladar of Daulatabad.
 Poets Mubtila and Nudrat also belonged to the generation of good poets of Aurangabad.
-Both of them were mansabdars in the Asif jahi regime.
+Both of them were mansabdars in the Asif Jahi régime.